 Pensions Annual Report

-I am pleased to report another successful year in respect of Fund investment performance, despite the wider political backdrop influencing markets.
-The Fund achieved a return of 6.5% in 2017/18, with exceptional equity returns key to the out-performance.
-The RCT Fund maintained its ranking within the top quartile of local authority pension funds over the last 5 years, with the Fund value growing to £3.2bn at 31st March 2018.
+I am pleased to report another successful year in respect of Fund investment performance, despite the wider political backdrop and uncertainties influencing global markets, including potential trade war escalation.
+The Fund achieved an extremely positive return of 8.8% in 2018/19, with exceptional equity returns key to this outperformance.
+The RCT Fund maintained its ranking within the top quartile of local authority pension funds over the last 5 years, with the Fund value growing to £3.4bn at 31st March 2019.

-I hope that the information presented in this report is helpful; if you feel it could be improved we would welcome your suggestions.
+I hope that the information presented in this report is helpful; if you feel it could be improved in any way we would welcome your suggestions.

 Director of Finance and Digital Services (Section ‘151’ Officer)